 See Table 7 to troubleshoot symptoms not necessarily represented by error messages.

-NOTE: Most errors shown in Table 8 are not accompanied by the red FAULT LED indicator.
-The exception is GFDI Fault.
+NOTE: Most errors shown in Table 8 are not regularly accompanied by the red FAULT LED indicator.
+The exceptions are GFDI Fault and Arc Fault.

 Table 8 Error Messages